anuja-bose/todo-api/README.md

 a) Using one of the 4 routes you should add 5 todo items to the above json file to_do_list array with a success response on you API.
 b) Using  one of the 4 routes you retrieve all todo items from the above json with status 201.
+    As per the standards 201 is used when record is created successfully, and 3b is just retriving the data. so did not use it as mentioned in 3b

 c) Using  one of the 4 routes you should remove 3rd position todo items in the above json with status 204.
 d) Using  one of the 4 routes you should update 2nd position todo items name with “new text” in the above json with status 204.